getgrav/grav-learn/pages/17/06.forms/01.blueprints/06.how-to-add-file-upload/doc.md

 When `limit` is set to **0**, it means that there are no restrictions on the amount of allowed files that can be uploaded.

+> [!CAUTION]
-!!
-It is good practice to always ensure you have a set limit of allowed files that can be uploaded.
+> It is good practice to always ensure you have a set limit of allowed files that can be uploaded.
 This way you have more control over your server resources utilizations.

 #### `accept`